Japanese aircraft carrier Kaga: Midway raid

 At 07:15 Admiral Nagumo ordered the B5Ns still on Kaga and Akagi rearmed with bombs for another attack on Midway itself.
 This process was limited by the number of ordnance carts used to handle the bombs and torpedoes and the limited number of ordnance elevators.
 Thus, the torpedoes could not be struck below until after all the bombs were moved up from their magazine, assembled and mounted on the aircraft.
 This process normally took about an hour and a half; more time would be required to bring the aircraft up to the flight deck and warm up and launch the strike group.
 Around 07:40 Nagumo reversed his order when he received a message that American carriers had been spotted.
 At 07:30 Kaga recovered three of her CAP.

 Sinking

-Kagas four remaining CAP fighters were in the process of landing when 16 Marine SBD Dauntless dive-bombers from Midway, led by Lofton R. Henderson, attacked around 07:55 without result.
-Five Zeros were launched at 08:15 and three intercepted a dozen Midway-based United States Army B-17 Flying Fortresses attempting to bomb the three other carriers from 20000 ft, but only limited damage was inflicted on the heavy bombers, although their attacks all missed.
+Kagas four remaining CAP fighters were in the process of landing when 16 SBD Dauntless dive-bombers of the United States Marine Corps from Midway, led by Lofton R. Henderson, attacked around 07:55 without result.
+Five Zeros were launched at 08:15 and three intercepted a dozen United States Army Midway-based B-17 Flying Fortresses attempting to bomb the three other carriers from 20000 ft, but only limited damage was inflicted on the heavy bombers, although their attacks all missed.
 Five D3As also joined the CAP around this time.
 Another trio of Zeros were launched at 08:30.
 Kaga began landing her returning Midway strike force aboard around 08:35 and was finished by 08:50; one Zero pilot died after crash-landing his aircraft.